 SUPPORT FOR DIVORCED AND BLENDED FAMILIES

-Sometimes relationships don't work out and people separate or divorce.
+Divorce Sometimes relationships don't work out and people separate or divorce.
 Ending a long-term relationship can be a very difficult decision and is likely to set in motion a whole process of change.
 Each person in the family may go through the cycles of loss (denial, anger, bargaining, depression, acceptance) in response to a change in family structure.
 These stages are not necessarily sequential, but can occur as a mix of feelings that can change daily or even hourly.
 Separation and divorce is a process of coming to an ending that includes periods of confusion, reflection, and growth.
-Starting a new family is a whole new process of change that brings a number of issues with it.
+Helping children through this process is important, and although may be hard as the parents are going through their own crisis, it is essential to helping children adjust with minimal trauma.
 This whole journey can be a roller coaster with ups and downs, but therapy can help it be a bit smoother. |

-Helping Children Adjust
+Helping Children Cope

 Children often have a difficult time the first year following a divorce.
 However, research has found that parents can help kids to adjust to this change.
 By limiting the amount of arguing that parents do in front of children, parents can keep kids out of the battle zone and show children that this is a process that can be worked through.
 If parents communicate directly rather than through the children, and if they can work on trying not to bad mouth the other parent, there will be less negative effects on everyone involved.
 This can be extremely hard to accomplish since there are often many feelings of hurt and anger, and arguing and bad feelings are often the reason that the couple is no longer together.
 Through therapy, I work in helping children to give voice to their feelings that often they can't explain, and I work with parents to learn how to co-parent.
 Co-parenting doesn't mean that ex-spouses have to be buddies, but they at least have to work together to be available for their children.
 I also help parents as they are announcing to their children the move to separation and possibly divorce.
 The traumatic experience of divorce can be less scary and painful with connected, supportive parenting.